Nils0/Nils0.github.io/_posts/2016-11-15-CorporateCultureAnalysis.md

 title: Corporate Culture Analysis
 ---

-After finishing up our learning on categorical machine learning (clustering and classification), the last couple of weeks focused on Natural Language Processing (NLP).
+After finishing our learning on categorical machine learning (clustering and classification), the last couple of weeks focused on Natural Language Processing (NLP).
 NLP is at the intersection of Artificial Intelligence, Computer Science and Linguistics and has the goal to teach computers to process, understand and even generate human language.
 Common use cases include text classification (e.g. sentiment analysis), semantic analysis (e.g. extracting document meaning) and machine translation.
 The usual approach for NLP is to first transform words into vectors (word2vec) to then be able to perform any kind of Machine Learning on these "word vectors".

-To apply our new skills we were asked to come up with a project that uses text data of our choice and uses some of the NLP techniques we had covered.
+To apply our new skills we were asked to come up with a project that uses text data of our choice and uses some of the NLP techniques we had covered in the lectures.

 # 1. Goal of the second project